 - The Control Chart in Form 27A must be duly filled for all the columns.
 This has to be then verified and in hard copy form along with the e-TDS return on computer media.

-- The Control totals of the amount paid as well as the tax deducted at source has to be mentioned clearly and has to be the same in all the forms including Form No. 27A, Form No. 24, Form No. 26 and Form No. 27.
+- The Control totals of the amount paid as well as the tax deducted at source have to be mentioned clearly and have to be the same in all the forms including Form No. 27A, Form No. 24, Form No. 26, and Form No. 27.

 - While filing one must make sure to fill the details that are related to the depositing of tax that is deducted at source in the table specifically ‘item No.6 of Form No.24’ or ‘item No.4 of Form No.26’ or ‘item No.4 of Form No.27’, generally.

 - The basic structure that has to be used for e-TDS return prescribed by the concerned department is compulsory or rather mandatory to follow.
-It also, helps since you have uniformity and better understanding of how to fill the forms.
+It also helps since you have uniformity and a better understanding of how to fill the forms.
 It is compulsory to write the Bank Branch code or the BSR code.
-The BSR code is generally referred to the 7 digit code which is given to banks by Reserve Bank of India.
-This is however different from the branch code that we use otherwise.
+The BSR code is generally referred to the 7-digit code which is given to banks by Reserve Bank of India.
+This is, however, different from the branch code that we use otherwise.
 This OLTAS challan generally has this number or it can be taken from the bank branch or you could even log on to www.tin-nsdl.com and get it.
-It is absolutely a must to mention the BST code both both in the details of the challan as well as the deductee details.
+It is absolutely a must to mention the BST code both in the details of the challan as well as the deductee details.
 Do not leave this field blank, ever.
-Transfer of tax with through book entry is conducted by Government deductees hence the BSR code must not be left blank.
+Transfer of tax through book entry is conducted by Government deductees hence the BSR code must not be left blank.

-- The E-TDS must be filed in the ASCII clean text format.
-For this, the individual may use a software of their choice such as Computax, MS Excel or Tally. the individual may also use ERP or even the NSDL software Return Preparation Utility (e-TDS RPU-Light) to file the TDS return online.
-It is important to ensure that the online TDS file formats be in the requested format and must come with 'txt' as the filename extension.
+- The e-TDS must be filed in the ASCII clean text format.
+For this, the individual may use a software of their choices such as CompuTax, MS Excel, or Tally.
+The individual may also use ERP or even the NSDL software Return Preparation Utility (e-TDS RPU-Light) to file the TDS return online.
+It is important to ensure that the online TDS file formats be in the requested format and must come with '.txt' as the filename extension.

 Validation of the TDS Return File: